JunWei25/Vaccine-Management-System/README.md

 # Vaccine-Management-System
-Designed a simple console vaccine management system using C The features of the Vaccine Management System are as follows:
+Designed a simple console vaccine management system using C.

+The features of the Vaccine Management System are as follows:
 1. Add vaccine
 2. Modify vaccine details